Kemal Kılıçdaroğlu: Election to the CHP leadership

-Long-time leader of the CHP, Deniz Baykal, resigned on 10 May 2010 following a video tape scandal.
+Long-time leader of the CHP, Deniz Baykal resigned on 10 May 2010 following a video tape scandal.
 Kılıçdaroğlu announced his candidacy for the position on 17 May, five days before an upcoming party convention.
 According to reports, the party was divided over the leadership issue, with its Central Executive Board insisting that Baykal retake the position.
-But after Kılıçdaroğlu received the support of 77 of his party's 81 provincial chairpersons, Baykal decided not to run for re-election.
+After Kılıçdaroğlu received the support of 77 of his party's 81 provincial chairpersons, Baykal decided not to run for re-election.

 For a candidacy to become official, CHP by-laws require the support of 20% of convention delegates.
-At the party convention, which started on 22 May 2010, Kılıçdaroğlu's candidacy received the signatures of 1,246 out of the 1,250 delegates, which set a new record for the CHP.
+At the party convention, in May 2010, Kılıçdaroğlu's candidacy received the signatures of 1,246 out of the 1,250 delegates, which set a new record for the CHP.

 In view of this overwhelming support, the presidium of the party convention decided to move the election, initially scheduled for Sunday, forward to Saturday.
-As now expected, Kılıçdaroğlu was elected as party chairman.
-The election was unanimous, with 1,189 votes (not counting eight votes that were found to be invalid).
+As expected, Kılıçdaroğlu was elected unanimously as party chairman with 1,189 votes, not counting eight votes that were found to be invalid.

-Leader of the Opposition
+Leader of the opposition

 Kılıçdaroğlu took office as the Leader of the Main Opposition on 22 May 2010 by virtue of leading the second largest political party in the Grand National Assembly.
-Many media commentators and speculators predicted that Kılıçdaroğlu would breathe new life into the CHP after consecutive election defeats under Baykal's leadership.
+Many media commentators and speculators predicted that Kılıçdaroğlu would breathe new life into the CHP, after consecutive election defeats under Baykal's leadership.

 2010 constitutional referendum

 Kılıçdaroğlu's first campaign as the CHP leader was the constitutional referendum held on 12 September 2010.
-Although the initial voting process in Parliament (that would determine the proposals that were voted on in the subsequent referendum) had begun under Baykal's leadership, Kılıçdaroğlu employed a tactic of boycotting the parliamentary process.
-Since a constitutional reform proposal required 330 votes to be sent to a referendum (the governing AKP, which had submitted the proposals, held 336 seats), the parliamentary approval of all of the government's constitutional reforms was mathematically possible regardless of how the CHP voted.
-Thus, the AKP's proposed constitutional reforms, which included changes to the Turkish Judiciary, were sent for approval in a referendum on 12 September 2010.
+Although the initial voting process in Parliament that would determine the proposals that were voted on in the referendum had begun under Baykal's leadership, Kılıçdaroğlu employed a tactic of boycotting the parliamentary process.
+The governing AKP, which had submitted the proposals, held 336 seats.
+Since a constitutional reform proposal required 330 votes to be sent to a referendum, the parliamentary approval of all of the government's constitutional reforms was mathematically possible regardless of how the CHP voted.
+The AKP's proposed constitutional reforms, which included changes to the Turkish Judiciary, were sent for approval in a referendum on 12 September 2010.

 Kılıçdaroğlu not only campaigned for a 'no' vote against the proposals, but also sent the Parliamentary voting process to court over alleged technical irregularities.
-The CHP subsequently sent the proposals to court over alleged violations of the separation of powers in the proposed changes. the Constitutional Court eventually ruled against the CHP.
-Kılıçdaroğlu, along with members of minor opposition parties, argued that the proposed changes are an attempt to politicise the judiciary and further increase the control of the AKP over neutral state institutions.
-The referendum proposals were nonetheless accepted by 57.9% of voters, with 42.1% voting against.
+The CHP subsequently sent the proposals to court over alleged violations of the separation of powers in the proposed changes.
+The Constitutional Court eventually ruled against the CHP.
+Kılıçdaroğlu, along with members of minor opposition parties, argued that the proposed changes were an attempt to politicise the judiciary and further increase the control of the AKP over neutral state institutions.
+The referendum proposals were accepted by 57.9% of voters, with 42.1% voting against.